mikke89/RmlUiDoc/pages/rcss/selectors.md

 #### Compound selectors

-A compound selector is made up of an optional element type followed by zero or more class selectors, ID selectors and pseudo-class selectors.
+A *compound selector* is made up of an optional element type followed by zero or more class selectors, ID selectors, attribute selectors, and pseudo selectors.
 If an element type is not given, any element type will be matched.
 So, for example, the selector:

 ```css
 div#level_list:hover